nishu-murmu/YouTube-WhatsApp-Utilities/README.md

 2. On YouTube, hover over any video tile to reveal the plus hover icon, then click to schedule.
 3. Press Ctrl+Shift+S to toggle the schedule dashboard and manage your videos.
 4. Missed schedules (if any) will appear automatically in a separate table for quick cleanup.
-5. On WhatsApp Web, press Ctrl+B to toggle the sidebar visibility.

 ### Keyboard Shortcuts

 - Ctrl+Shift+S: Toggle the YouTube schedule dashboard
-- Ctrl+B: Toggle the WhatsApp Web sidebar

 ## Getting Started